huss-osman/linux-fundamentals/linux/fundamentals/file-system.md

 # Linux File System

 ## Overview
-The Linux file system is organised in a hierarchical structure, starting from the root directory (`/`).
-Everything in Linux — files, directories, and devices — exists within this structure.
+The **Linux file system** is organised in a hierarchical structure, starting from the **root directory** (`/`).
+Everything in Linux — files, directories, and devices — exists within this unified structure.

-Understanding how the file system is laid out is essential for navigating systems, managing files, and troubleshooting issues in DevOps environments.
+Understanding how the file system is laid out is essential for navigating systems, managing files, and troubleshooting issues in **DevOps environments**, where knowing standard directory locations improves efficiency and operational awareness.

 ---